AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Did you hear about the submarine industry?
+What do you call a fake noodle?

-It really took a dive...
+An impasta.
 <!-- JOKE-END -->